Hello and welcome to the NBTBA Website!

 Tenpin Bowling as a recreational sport for blind and visually impaired people has become one of the most popular pastimes and, on a regular basis, is generally considered to be the largest participation sport for the visually impaired.
-Currently, between league players, reserves and casual bowlers, we have around 200 members bowling in our league spread among 56 teams.
+Currently, between league players, reserves and casual bowlers, we have around 200 members bowling in our league spread between 40 to 56 teams.

 Since our formation, we have run a summer and winter league – teams consist of 3 bowlers in the winter and 2 bowlers in the summer – with play-off finals held at the end of each season.
 Other than the national finals, all league matches are played at each club’s local bowling centre.
 Printed scores are then sent to the independent scorers to determine league positions.